maheshsathe07/Real-time-Sentiment-Analysis-for-Social-Media-Posts/README.md

 # Real-time Sentiment Analysis for Social Media Posts

 This code demonstrates a simple implementation of a real-time sentiment analysis model for social media posts.
-It utilizes the NLTK Twitter dataset for training a Naive Bayes classifier to categorize tweets into positive, negative, or neutral sentiment categories.
+It utilizes the NLTK Twitter dataset for training, a Naive Bayes classifier to categorize tweets into positive, negative, or neutral sentiment categories.

 ## Requirements